marciof/Eon/specification/Specification.md

 ## Function ##

 A function is a list composed of a function followed by zero or more expression arguments.
+It extends the *List* type.

 ### Evaluation ###